-Back up corrections, clinical considerations and new designs
+Back up corrections and clinical considerations

 There's a little more to think about in the important role spectacle lenses play in myopia management.
 Even if we prescribe contact lenses, our young myopes are most likely to need a back up spectacle lens option.
 Children prescribed atropine will need the best spectacle lens prescribed for them to minimise the impact of any side effects.
 Choosing lenses designed more for kids is important, and we have new options which may work even more like contact lenses - in terms of optics and efficacy - on the horizon.